 If you’ve got time, you should check out the Berliner Fernsehturm.
 If you really want to blow your kids’ minds, take them to the top.
 From there real Berlin will seem like a miniature city!

 Accommodations near Little Big City &Berliner Fernsehturm

-- Best Mid-Range Hotel: NH Collection Berlin Mitte Friedrichstrasse
+- Mid-Range Hotel: NH Collection Berlin Mitte Friedrichstrasse

-- Best Rental: Apartment in Prenzlauer Berg RAVn
+- Vacation Rental: Apartment in Prenzlauer Berg RAVn

 Getting around Germany

 If your itinerary for your family vacation consists of destinations that are heavily spaced out, fret not.
 One of the most desirable things about Germany is its excellent transportation system that allows locals and tourists to get around quite easily.
 Here are some ways to get around Germany: